Husein Mehmedov

 Husein Mehmedov (Хюсеин Мехмедов) (25 January 1924 – 9 March 2014) was a Bulgarian wrestler of Turkish descent who competed in the 1956 Summer Olympics.

-Husein Mekhmedov was of the Turkish minority in Bulgaria and as wrestling is Turkey’s national sport, he was introduced to wrestling at a young age.
-Mehmedov competed in heavyweight his entire career and was equally strong at both styles of wrestling.
-He was selected to the Bulgarian national team in 1950 after his military service with the Bulgarian Army.
-Mehmedov had a brief, but quite successful international career.
+Husein Mekhmedov was of the Turkish minority in Bulgaria and was introduced to wrestling at a young age.
+Mehmedov competed at heavyweight his entire career and was equally strong at both styles of wrestling.
+He was selected for the Bulgarian national team in 1950 after his military service with the Bulgarian Army.

+Mehmedov had a brief but successful international career.
 He first competed internationally at the 1955 World Student Games, winning gold in Greco-Roman heavyweight.
-In 1956, he won bronzes in both Greco-Roman and freestyle at the World Cup and established himself as one of the medal contenders at both heavyweight styles at the 1956 Olympics.
-At Melbourne, Mekhmedov won silver in freestyle, but a few days later had to withdraw from the Greco-Roman event after two bouts due to injury.
+In 1956, he won bronzes in both Greco-Roman and freestyle at the World Cup and established himself as one of the medal contenders in both heavyweight styles at the 1956 Olympics.
+At Melbourne, Mekhmedov won silver in freestyle, but had to withdraw from the Greco-Roman event days later after two bouts due to injury.
 In 1957, he won gold in freestyle and silver in Greco-Roman heavyweight at the World Student Games and later won bronze at the 1957 World Freestyle Wrestling Championships.

-Those World Championships were Mehmedov’s last international appearance as he finished his competitive career in 1959.
-He then worked as a wrestling coach in Bulgaria until 1989 when he emigrated to Turkey.
+Mehmedov finished his competitive career in 1959.
+He then worked as a wrestling coach in Bulgaria until 1989, when he emigrated to Turkey.
 He settled in Istanbul, where he died in March 2014 at the age of 90.

-Hussein Mehmedov was a beloved father to Resmiye Şengüler.
-Loving and proud grandpa to Mehnur Çakır, Hatice Şengüler, Hüseyin Çakır, And Ata Nuh.
+Hussein Mehmedov was the father of Resmiye Şengüler, and the grandfather of Mehnur Çakır, Hatice Şengüler, Hüseyin Çakır, and Ata Nuh.